 This homemade chocolate frosting comes together really easily in just a few steps.
 Even though it's a very simple recipe, there are a few details it's important to pay attention to for best results.

-- Before beginning, make sure you butter is completely at room temperature - not too cold and not too warm.
+Before beginning, make sure your butter is completely at room temperature - not too cold and not too warm.
 If the butter is the wrong temperature it can completely screw up the frosting.
 (If this happens, see my troubleshooting guide below).
 For best results, I take my butter out of the fridge about 1 - 11/2 hours before making the frosting.

-- Place the butter in a large mixing bowl or in the bowl of a stand mixer, and whip on high speed for 5 full minutes.
-You can use a handheld electric mixer, or a stand mixer with a whisk attachment.
-I like to stop every 90 seconds or so to scrape down the sides of the bowl.
-After five minutes the butter should be light in color and have a nice creamy texture.
+Place the butter in a large mixing bowl or in the bowl of a stand mixer, and whip on high speed for 5 full minutes.
+Stop every 90 seconds or so to scrape down the sides of the bowl.

-- Once all the condensed milk is fully incorporated, turn the mixer up to high speed and whip for 1 minute.
+Once all the condensed milk is fully incorporated, turn the mixer up to high speed and whip for 1 minute.

-- Scrape down the sides of the bowl and add the melted chocolate, vanilla, and a pinch of salt.
+Scrape down the sides of the bowl and add the melted chocolate, vanilla extract, and a pinch of salt.
 Whip again until everything is incorporated.
-You should have a gloriously smooth, glossy homemade chocolate buttercream.
-(If you don't, see the troubleshooting guide below)

 Common Mistakes